Scientist in Residence Program

 The Scientist in Residence program ran from 2003-2020.
 For similar current opportunities for graduate student training, please visit Project CRESSLE.

-Scientist in Residence (SciRes) is an innovative program that engages students and community members in the greater Austin area in STEM.
-Key to this engagement is the role of STEM graduate students – aka SciRes Fellows – who share their experiences and excitement of scientific discovery and serve as role models for all types of learners.
-SciRes uniquely addresses the pressing societal need for STEM engagement and workforce development.
+Scientist in Residence (SciRes) was an innovative program that engaged students and community members in the greater Austin area in STEM.
+Key to this engagement is the role of STEM graduate students – aka SciRes Fellows – who shared their experiences and excitement of scientific discovery and served as role models.
+SciRes uniquely addressed the pressing societal need for STEM engagement and workforce development.

 SciRes Program Highlights

-• SciRes encourages learners to consider STEM careers
+• SciRes encouraged learners to consider STEM careers

-Students become more confident in their own scientific abilities, and see themselves in a STEM career, through the continuity of interactions with SciRes Fellows.
+Students became more confident in their own scientific abilities, and saw themselves in a STEM career, through the continuity of interactions with SciRes Fellows.

 • Engaging STEM role models

-SciRes Fellows from diverse backgrounds and are trained to effectively communicate their scientific research to a variety of audiences.
+SciRes Fellows were trained to effectively communicate their scientific research to a variety of audiences.
 Fellows serve as role models, sharing research experiences, career paths, and educational choices.

 How does SciRes support teachers?
 Learn about the SciRes Teacher experience!